 Now, if you’re going for a one-day visit you’ll find that the ticket price is a little higher than the other parks in the region.
 But honestly that’s appropriate.
 The rides are world-class and all those handicapped folks can’t be wrong about the shows.
 I’m sure if you poke around, you’ll be able to find some discounted tickets out there, and some of them probably don’t involve having to go look at a mountain cabin timeshare.

-Karen and I have been season passholders off and on for last ten years, and even when we only go once in the season it’s still a pretty good deal (one of us gets the Gold pass so we get free parking and a discount on merch and food).
+Karen and I have been season passholders off and on for the last ten years, and even if we only go once in the season it’s still a pretty good deal (one of us gets the Gold pass so we get free parking and a discount on merch and food).

 As soon as you enter the park, you’re thrust up into the Showstreet area.
 Right up front is the Palace Theater, one of many in-park venues for shows.
 Like I said before, shows are big at Dollywood.
 Despite that, I think we’ve only seen three or four shows in the park, and never in this theater. .
 Honestly, it looks like this theater is almost always occupied by a gospel group called KingdomHeirs, so um, yeah.
 That’s not really my genre.